underware-gg/endlessquest/AI/GenerativeArt.md

 We will use AI prompts to generate art.

-Every asset should have a
+Every type of asset should have a universal prefix and suffix that are unique to that asset type
 * `[STANDARD_PREFIX]` -- A universal prefix added to the start of every prompt, that tunes towards NPC portraits
 * `[STANDARD_SUFFIX]` -- A standard suffix added to the end of every prompt, that tunes for art quality.